How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 That first construction resume example is somebody they’ll want to work with.

-Expert Hint: Write a construction cover letter.
+Expert Hint: Learn how to write a cover letter for construction jobs.
 Most hiring teams read cover letters.
 If the letter shows you really understand the job, they’ll read your resume more carefully.

 For a construction resume that works: